Physics and geometry of knots-quivers correspondence: Introduction

+Another core result of the present work is the introduction of a~geometric point of view behind the quiver description of holomorphic curves (and by extension, knot invariants).
+We first describe the geometric objects involved and then formulate a precise conjecture.
+The~quiver nodes or BPS generators correspond to basic embedded holomorphic disks with boundary on $L_{K}$ and with a framing along the boundary.
+The Gromov-Witten potential counts generalized holomorphic cvurves \cite{Ekholm:2018iso,iacovino1,iacovino2,iacovino3} with boundary on $L_{K}$.
+From the point of view of~\cite{ES}, generalized holomorphic curves are bare curves with boundary in the $U(1)$ skein module projected to homology class and linking (encoded in the $q$-power).

-We next consider this description from the~geometric point of view.
-Here the~quiver nodes or BPS generators correspond to basic embedded holomorphic disks with boundary on $L_{K}$.
-Moreover, all generalized holomorphic curves \cite{Ekholm:2018iso,iacovino1,iacovino2,iacovino3} with boundary on $L_{K}$ end on a~small neighborhood of the~union of $L_{K}$ and these basic disks.
-Then each sector of $T[Q_K]$, consisting of a~$U(1)$ gauge theory and its fundamental chiral, corresponds to ordinary $U(1)$ Chern-Simons theory deformed by all generalized holomorphic curves that contains at least one copy of one fixed basic holomorphic disks.
+For the quiver description, the holomorphic curve components of all generalized holomorphic curves lie in a~small neighborhood of the~union of $L_{K}$ with the basic disks attached.
+This space can be thought of as a deformation of $T^{\ast}L_{K}$, which describes a symplectic neighborhood of $L_{K}$ when there are no non-constant holomorphic disks ending on it.
+Here each sector of $T[Q_K]$, consisting of a~$U(1)$ gauge theory and its fundamental chiral, corresponds to ordinary $U(1)$ Chern-Simons theory deformed by all generalized holomorphic curves that contain at least one copy of a fixed basic holomorphic disk.

-The FI couplings for the~$i^{\rm th}$ basic holomorphic disk correspond (roughly) to its homology class in $H_{2}(X\setminus L_{K})$ ($a_i$ and $t_i$) and to the~Euler characteristics of the~curves in a~neighborhood of the~disk, $e^{q_{i}\frac12g_{s}}$ ($q_{i}$), related to intersections with a~4-chain $C_{K}$ with boundary $2\cdot L_{K}$.
-The Chern-Simons couplings encoded in quiver arrows here correspond to linking numbers of boundaries of basic holomorphic disks as embedded curves in $L_K$.
+The FI couplings for the~$i^{\rm th}$ basic holomorphic disk correspond (roughly) to its homology class in $H_{2}(X)$ ($a_i$) and to the~Euler characteristics of the~curves in a~neighborhood of the~disk, $e^{q_{i}\frac12g_{s}}$ related to intersections with a~4-chain $C_{K}$ with boundary $2\cdot L_{K}$ ($q_{i}$ and $t_{i}$).
+The Chern-Simons couplings encoded in quiver arrows here correspond to linking and self-linking numbers of boundaries of basic holomorphic disks as embedded curves in $L_K$, where linking numbers are defined only up to a choice of longitude on the boundary torus.
 Then the~quiver expression for the~partition function corresponds to the~count of all generalized holomorphic curves constructed from linked configurations of the~basic disks.
 The 4-chain $C_{K}$ mentioned above is a~familiar object in the~context of knot contact homology \cite{Ekholm:2018iso}.
 From the~physical point of view, it is reminiscent of a~family of Dirac strings and we discuss an~interpretation in that spirit from the~M-theory perspective in Section~\ref{sub:4-chain-physics}.

+The above discussion can be summarized and made precise in a conjecture that we state next.
+Let $\psi_{K}(x,a,e^{\frac12g_{s}})$ denote the Gromov-Witten partition function counting all (disconnected) generalized holomorphic curves ending on $L_{K}$.
+This has the well-known structure of a generating series